Define Cursor. List the two types of cursor.

 The typical lifecycle of using a cursor involves these steps:

-1. DECLARE: Define the cursor by giving it a name and associating it with a SELECT
+1. DECLARE: Define the cursor by giving it a name and associating it with a SELECT statement.

 2. OPEN: Execute the query, populate the result set, and position the cursor before the first row.